-JLA was founded in 1973 in West Yorkshire, and has grown to become a leading Critical Asset Supply & Service business offering end-to-end solutions in laundry, catering, infection control, compliance & safety and consumables.
-Following a number of strategic acquisitions and significant organic growth, the JLA Group now employs nearly 800 people, including 270 engineers operating across the UK and Ireland.
+JJLA was founded in 1973 in West Yorkshire, and has grown to become a leading Critical Asset Supply & Service business offering end-to-end solutions in laundry, catering, heating infection control, compliance & safety and consumables.
+This year we have also moved into the fire safety sector.Following a number of strategic acquisitions and significant organic growth the JLA Group now employs over 800 people including 270 engineers operating across the UK and Ireland.

 Our JLA Principles reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative to identify and mitigate risk, we carried out a review of our supply chain to identify and assess any areas of potential risk.
-Given JLA’s knowledge of its material suppliers and the location of their business operations, we consider the risk to be low; with only one supplier identified where the headquarters are located in a “high risk country” according to the Global Slavery Index.
-However, we took steps to contact all of our material suppliers to raise awareness of the issues and requirements of the Modern Slavery Act and to ask them to confirm their adherence to the JLA Principles.
-Adherence to the JLA Principles is now a key requirement of our supplier on-boarding process and is used as a conditional requirement in any supplier assessment.
+As pAs part of our initiative to identify and mitigate risk, we have carried out a review of our supply chain to identify and assess any areas of potential risk.
+Given the responses received, the nature of our supplier’s business operations and their location (with only one supplier identified where the headquarters are located in a “high risk country” according to the Global Slavery Index) we consider the risk to be low.
+We have terminated our relationship with any supplier who failed to engage in this process and continue to request that any new supplier confirms their adherence to the JLA Principles.
+Adherence to the JLA Principles remains a key requirement of our supplier on-boarding process and is used as a conditional requirement in any supplier assessment.

 In terms of JLA’s own workforce, JLA employs approximately 800 individuals on direct contracts of employment.
 As part of the on-boarding process, all employees are required to provide documentary evidence of their entitlement to work in the UK and all employees are required to hold a UK bank account.
 JLA is fully compliant with the legislative requirements of both the National Minimum Wage and the National Living Wage.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continue to take steps to raise awareness amongst our suppliers and our employees.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continue to take steps to raise awareness amongst our suppliers, contractors and our employees.
 We will ensure that for any employee involved in the supplier on-boarding process they will have access to and full awareness of the JLA Principles and the supplier due diligence process.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31st October 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31st October 2018.